 My primary research and professional objective is to use quantitative research methods to study political interactions on digital media platforms.
 I use a diverse array of data sources - political tweets, news media stories, results from nationally representative surveys, among others.
-Primarily, my current work focuses on developing a conceptual model that represents major factors that influence attitudes of Asian Americans on racialized policy issues.
-I have relied on prior work to build this model of factors that moderate and mediate the relationship between ethnic identity (national origins) and attitudes on racial policies, and I am now using datasets like the National Asian American Survey, the Collaborative Multi-Racial Post-Election Survey, and the Cooperative Election Study to test those relationships for significance.
-Finally, I plan to study the role social media discourse is playing in driving attitudes of Asian Americans on issues relating to (anti) racism in the United States, in conjunction with the factors already accounted for in the above model.
+For my dissertation, I plan to study the role social media platform use is playing in driving attitudes of Asian Americans on racialized issues in the United States using self reported measures in nationally representative surveys.

-Public Figures Twitter Archive - At MSR India, I led the project to collect a database of Twitter accounts of public figures relevant to Indian and US politics.
+• Public Figures Twitter Archive - At MSR India, I led the project to collect a database of Twitter accounts of public figures relevant to Indian and US politics.
 We have built NivaDuck - Marathi word for selector - a machine learning classification pipeline that can find Twitter handles of politicians in a given country by leveraging the Twitter bio, tweet data, hashtags used and friend network of a seed set.
-Using this and other archives of political and celebrity twitter accounts, I have built and maintain the archive of tweets of over 60K Indian and 70K US Twitter handles at the University of Michigan, hosted at the Michigan Institute of Data Science (MIDAS).
+Using this and other archives of political and celebrity twitter accounts, I have built and maintain the archive of tweets of over 60K Indian and 70K US Twitter handles at the University of Michigan, hosted at the SOMAR archive.
 The tweets are updated regularly, and can be shared with researchers through collaborative research projects.

-Comparative sensitivity of social media data and their acceptable use in research.
-New!
+• Comparative sensitivity of social media data and their acceptable use in research.

 Libby Hemphill, Angela Schöpke-Gonzalez, Anmol Panda [Scientific Data]

-Political hazard: misinformation in the 2019 Indian general election campaign New!
+• Political hazard: misinformation in the 2019 Indian general election campaign

 Syeda Zainab Akbar, Anmol Panda, Joyojeet Pal [South Asian History and Culture]